macmacy/chkshadow/README.md

 ## Note

-The check this program performs is purely heurisic.
+The check this program performs is purely heuristic.
 There is no guarantee that the method used here will work 100%, or even if it is correct at all.
 Use at your own risk.

 ## Description